arinzehills/what-bytes-task/README.md

 bun dev
 ```

+## Core Libaries used

+- Tailwind
+- Zustand for state management

 ## App Features

 - You can register or login a user but it does not persist in storage but just in memory other wise Sign in as the admin with this credentials email: "admin@example.com", password: "password123". (please any other apart from this will fail)
 - Updating candidate score and using Zustand as state management
 - Displaying list of interns within the company (this is just dummy data).
 - Dashboard Displays numbers of employees in the organisation.

+## Design Pattern and Architecture used

+- Modular Architecture
+- Hooks Patten